teddywaweru/teddywaweru/README.md

 - 👋 Hi, I’m @teddywaweru
 - 👀 I’m interested in softwares with GUIs currently, transitioning into development🤞
-- 🌱 I’m currently learning Python & MQL4, inteded for use in
+- 🌱 I’m currently learning Python & MQL4/MQL5, intended for use in
   1. Some personal projects
   2. Contribution to open source projects on Blender 3D software & MT4 trading platform
   3. Data analaysis, analytics & machine learning.
-- 🧐 I have basic applicable knowledge in cloud computing, Front-End Web Development, Database & Network Administration
+- 🧐 I have applicable knowledge in cloud computing, Front-End Web Development, Database & Network Administration
 - 🎓 I have an educational background in Electrical & Electronic Engineering.
 - 💞️ I’m looking to collaborate on any upcoming strategies to my own growth, & sharing ideas/concepts.
-- 📫 How to reach me teddywaweru@gmail.com
+- 📫 How to reach me: teddywaweru@gmail.com

 Current Projects
 - MT4 Trading Platform Money Management Application